rkgIITBh/data-structures.github.io/HTML/graphTerminology.md

 - <i>(v<sub>i</sub>,v<sub>i+1</sub>) &isin; E</i>, for <i>1 &le; i &le; k-1</i>, and
 - <i>(v<sub>k</sub>, w) &isin; E</i>.

+<strong>Degree of vertices</strong>: Degree of a vertex is equal to the number of edges incident on it.

 <strong>Simple path</strong>: A path is called a simple path if every vertex on the given path is distinct.

 <strong>Length of a path</strong>: The number of edges on a path equals its length.